Almost every one of us will experience abdominal pain once in their lifetime.

 Due to the biology of the body, men cannot be affected.

-In the same way, there are male-only causes of left lower quadrant pain.
+In the same way, there are male-only causes.

 Cramps occur before and during your menstrual period.